“Can You Spot The Difference? Identify The Following As Radiolarians, Foraminiferans, Or Both In 30 Seconds!”

 What Are Foraminiferans?

 Foraminiferans (or “forams” for short) are also single-celled marine organisms, but they build their shells from calcium carbonate—the same mineral as chalk or seashells.
-Even so, their tests are typically multichambered, meaning they have multiple internal chambers connected by tubes.
+Their tests are typically multichambered, meaning they have multiple internal chambers connected by tubes.
 Some forams even secrete a protective outer layer, like a tiny submarine.

 Unlike radiolarians, many forams live in shallow coastal waters or even on land (yes, really).
 Their fossils are everywhere in marine sedimentary rocks, and they’re widely used in biostratigraphy—the science of dating rocks using fossils.